-HydroDyn has been converted to the new framework, but needs to be linked into FAST v8.

 InflowWind has partially been converted to the new framework, but needs to be linked into FAST v8.

 The new SubDyn module needs to be incorporated into FAST v8.

-The new MAP module needs to be incorporated into FAST v8.

 The glue code will be updated with a better coupling scheme, without lock-step integration.

 ElastoDyn will have a separate discretization scheme (currently uses AeroDyn’s).